The Circle Game (film): Cast

-Real-life Canadian blues-rock band Big Sugar appear in the film as Monika's band, while Kate Fenner of Bourbon Tabernacle Choir performed Monika's singing.
+Canadian blues-rock band Big Sugar appears in the film as Monika's band, and Kate Fenner of Bourbon Tabernacle Choir provides Monika's singing voice.

-The cast also includes Albert Schultz, Tom McCamus, Brooke Johnson, Jayne Eastwood, David Fox, Joseph Ziegler, Christopher Bondy, Anna Henry, Emma Speakman and Dawn Greenhalgh in supporting roles.

 Production

 It was the first narrative feature film directed by Berman, previously best known for her Academy Award-winning documentary film Artie Shaw: Time Is All You've Got.

 By early 1993, Berman was still struggling with the script and despairing of whether she would be able to get the film into production at all, but stated that her spirits were buoyed when she was invited to a special gathering of every living woman who had ever won an Academy Award, during which she had encouraging conversations with actresses Geena Davis and Ginger Rogers.

 The film was shot in fall 1993 in Toronto.
 Production locations included the real-life home of producer Joan Cohl, with band performance scenes shot in various Queen Street West nightclubs.